 - Somewhat expensive and few features than similarly priced dash cams

 The Vantrue T2 is a mid range, cylindrical shaped dash cam similar to a Blackvue.
-What makes this dash cam different is the fact it OBD power supplied dash cam.
+What makes this dash cam different is the fact it is an OBD power supplied dash cam.
 It is a dash cam that plugs into the OBD port.
 This is useful for the parking mode where you need to have a constant power source in order to use this feature making the Vantrue T2 a plug and play dash cam.

 VIOFO A119 V3 2K Dash Cam